 The Spectra Logic BlackPearl Appliance provides Deep Storage Gateway Services with tape, archive disk, and public cloud.
 The BlackPearl Gateway facilitates where and how Spectra S3 buckets are organized, categorized, and placed on the storage target.
-BlackPearl individual tapes will be formatted with the Linear Tape File System (LTFS), and will be readable by any LTFS-compatible system.
+BlackPearl individual tapes will be formatted with the Linear Tape File System (LTFS), and are be readable by any LTFS-compatible system.
 More on BlackPearl>

 Users are created using the BlackPearl web interface.
 Users can create one or more “buckets” associated with their user account in which to store their objects/files.
 Users are assigned an ID and Key which they use for authentication when issuing Spectra S3 commands.